adamburt/demisto/README.md

 ## About

-The repository contains [Demisto](https://www.demisto.com/) related integrations and scripts.
+This repository contains [Demisto](https://www.demisto.com/) related integrations and scripts.

 ## Structure